 They can also choose which Pages, Groups, or business assets they grant permissions for.

-If someone initially grants only some of the requested permissions, they can later change which permissions they grant by through the app settings page.
-However, if they later grant all permissions through the app settings page, they can no longer use that page to change the permissions they have granted.
+If someone initially grants only some of the requested permissions, they can later change which permissions they allow through the app settings page.
+However, if they update this to grant all permissions, they will no longer be able use the app settings page to change the permissions they have granted.

 People can manage the following permissions at the individual level: